marta-kozakiewicz/marta-kozakiewicz.github.io/_includes/research_papers.md

 </p>

 <p class="abstract">
-In this paper, I propose and test a theory of forward-looking belief manipulation.
-It is based on the idea that people can "prepare themselves" for the arrival of bad news by adopting overly pessimistic beliefs.
-The prior is not fixed like in the classical approach but can be manipulated depending on the agent's expectations over the upcoming signal.
-Using a simple model, I show that if utility from beliefs is reference-dependent and the agent is loss averse, he will lower his beliefs when expecting a noisy signal.
-I test the model in a laboratory experiment, in which I exogenously vary subjects' expectations about the upcoming signal.
-While there is a lot of heterogeneity at the individual level, the preliminary data is in line with the model predictions.
-If confirmed in a larger sample, the results will provide the first empirical evidence that the utility from beliefs is reference-dependent.
+ In this paper, I experimentally test a model of belief choice with reference-dependent utility.
+The basic idea is that people can "prepare themselves" for the arrival of new information by adopting overly pessimistic beliefs.
+By distorting her prior beliefs, an agent can 1) hedge against a painful downward shift in beliefs after a negative signal and 2) enhance a pleasant surprise from a positive signal.
+To test the model, I designed a lab experiment in which subjects solve an IQ test and subsequently report beliefs about their relative performance.
+I introduce an exogenous variation in subjects' expectations over the upcoming signal, which allows me to identify belief manipulation.
+The results confirm the main predictions of the model, substantiating the claim that utility from beliefs is reference-dependent.
+Furthermore, I examine a previously unexplored link between gain-loss attitudes and overconfidence, and confirm it in the data.
 </p>